Variable Selection for Latent Class Analysis with Application to Low Back Pain Diagnosis: Swap-stepwise selection algorithm

-Here we give a more detailed description of the stepwise variable selection algorithm for the LCA model.
+Here we give a more detailed description of the swap-stepwise variable selection algorithm for the LCA model.
 At each stage of the algorithm a greedy search over the model space is conducted and all the variables are examined for being removed, added or swapped.
-The algorithm could also be run using an headlong search \citep{badsberg:1992,dean:raftery:2010}, but using a greedy search diminishes the chances of reaching a local optimum instead of a global one.

 Note that in fitting the LCA model we perform multiple runs with random starting values.
 Also in this case the aim is to allow the search for the global maximum of the log-likelihood rather than a local one; then the model with the greatest log-likelihood is retained.
+In the following, in the notation we drop the conditioning on the model $\mathcal{M}$ for ease of reading.